- Health IT Cluster

 The Holman Centre

 Within its 100,000 square feet of open space, unique offices, ranging from 1,000 to 30,000 square feet, are configured for each business and aligned in clusters to foster collaborative and creative energy.
-There are 5 floors to consider, so how close would you like to be to the refreshing rooftop terrace?
+There are 5 floors to consider.

 Building on the strength of the past, extending into the endless possibilities of the future, when you say, "We're in The Holman Centre", they immediately know where you are - in the heart of bustling, downtown Historic Summerside.